Overview

 Credential-safe

-API tokens are stored in your browser (localStorage) or encrypted in your account on our servers — never transmitted to third parties.
+When signed in, API tokens and preferences are stored in your account on our servers (encrypted).
+When not signed in, they exist only for the current session.
+We never transmit credentials to third parties.

 One-click actions